maplechori/stata-reader-writer/README.md

-stata-13-reader-writer
+stata-reader-writer
 ======================

-Program to read and write Stata 13 files
+Program to read and write Stata files